nasa-jpl/open-source-rover/README.md

 For a 7.2Ah battery and with some driving on rough terrain, expect to get at least 3 hours of drive time.
 Below chart was recorded while driving on rocky terrain and plots voltage, current draw, and commanded velocity over time.
 When the voltage drops below 13-14V, the rover will power down.
 You can increase drive time by getting a bigger battery and/or by having the rover carry a second battery that can be swapped out.

+> *WARNING*: Be careful to not discharge a LiPo battery too far as that drastically lowers the lifetime of your battery and can potentially make it hard or impossible to recharge.

 ![power usage chart](images/power_usage_osr.png)

 ## Join a community of hundreds of builders